OpenST/mosaic-chains/README.md

 ./mosac start 1406 --origin ropsten
 ```

-Start command will also start the graph node by default and deploy the sub graph for the given chain.
+Start command will also start a graph node by default and deploy a sub graph for the given chain.
 The Graph is a decentralized protocol for indexing and querying data from blockchains, which makes it possible to query for data that is difficult or impossible to do directly.
 To start chain without graph node use option `--withoutGraphNode`